Rich-T-kid/micro-lending/docs/CACHE_DESIGN.md

-# Cache Design
+# Cache Design Document

 ## MicroLending Platform
 Saksham Mehta, Jose Lamela, Richard Baah
-December 2025
+5th December 2025

 ---

+## Introduction

+This document describes our Redis caching implementation for the MicroLending analytics platform.
+We use caching to speed up the GUI—dropdown menus load from cache instead of hitting the database every time, and the data grid uses look-ahead paging to make scrolling feel instant.

+The cache is a performance optimization, not a requirement for the app to function.
+If Redis goes down, everything still works; it just falls back to database queries.

+---

 ## Redis Setup

-We're running Redis in Docker using the official Alpine image.
-The docker-compose.yml is pretty simple:
+We run Redis in Docker using the official Alpine image.
+Here's our docker-compose configuration:

 ```yaml
 services: